-but may use others as part of decoration for total exhibit. - 2.
+(1) but may use others as part of decoration for total exhibit. - 2.
 Unusual or ornamental vegetable. - 3.
 Garbage or kitchen garden.
 Plants propagated from kitchen leftovers. - 4.
-Useful article from fruit or vegetable. - Artistic seed design.
+Useful article from fruit or vegetable. - 5.
+Artistic seed design.
 Art must be in a frame (no glass), ready to hang, or an object self-supporting to sit on a shelf.
 No larger than 18"x36".
 Seeds do not need to be from plants that were cared for by exhibitor.
-Identify the types of seeds on a 3"x5" card. - 6.
+Identify the types of seeds on a 3"x5" card.
+Seeds may be painted or dyed, no treated seeds. - 6.
 One (1) straw bale garden.
 Exhibitor should identify the fruit(s) or vegetable(s) growing in the bale, including the varieties, on a 3"x5" inch card attached to the project.
 If straw bale is too heavy, exhibitor may bring a record book display with photos and descriptions of the project.